danmidwood/why-emacs/keys.md

     C-h v     ;; describe variable
     C-h k     ;; (followed by some keys) describe what the pressed keys do

-## Elisp config

-Not important for this talk... but I'll use it to incrementally configure emacs

-    C-x C-e   ;; eval the previous s-exp
-    C-M-x     ;; eval the current topmost s-exp

 # Clojure
-## Clojure Mode

-Provides indentation, syntax highlighting

 ## Paredit